 The third movie, Extinction, was shot in a desert in Mexico, creating difficult conditions for all involved.

 Bolt: I would arrive very early to the set, in the desert in Mexicali, just outside Tijuana, where we were shooting for Las Vegas, and I would see all the marks on the sand from all the rattlesnakes that had been there the previous night.
-Literally hundreds or shapes in the sand from all these snakes.
+Literally hundreds of shapes in the sand from all these snakes.
 We had guys going around all day with buckets and sticks to protect the crew from the rattlesnakes.

 Jovovich: Our director at the time, Russell Mulcahy, passed out from dehydration.
 It was like 135 degrees, and people had to be really careful.
 We were doing all of our major stunts in this weather.
-He’s got zombies in full-on prosthetic makeup running around in these kind of conditions.
+He’s got zombies in full-on prosthetic makeup running around in these kinds of conditions.
 People started dropping pretty quickly.